zaiisao/Documentation/en/Interactive Gaming/game_unity.md

 #### Start an Audio Call Test (StartEchoTest)

 ```
-public int StartEchoTest();
+public int StartEchoTest()
 ```

 This method launches an audio call test to determine whether the audio devices (for example, headset and speaker) and the network connection work properly.
-In this test, the user speaks first and the recording is played back in 10 seconds.
-If the user can hear what the recording in 10 seconds, the audio devices and network connection work properly.
+In the test, the user speaks first, and the recording is played back in 10 seconds.
+If the user can hear what he or she says in 10 seconds, it indicates that the audio devices and network connection work properly.

-> After calling the `startEchoTest` method, call the `stopEchoTest` method to end the test.
-Otherwise, the application cannot run the next echo test, nor can you call the joinChannel method to start a new call.
+> After calling the `startEchoTest` method, call `stopEchoTest` to end the test; otherwise the application cannot run the next echo test, nor can it call the joinChannel method to start a new call.

 <table>
 <colgroup>